How can I Help a Suicidal Friend or Family Member?

 6. Ditch the ‘good advice’ and positivity.

-The last thing a person with suicidal thoughts needs is platitudes or advice.
-This is a surefire way to make someone feel a nuisance or unheard.
+A person with suicidal thoughts really doesn't need or want platitudes or advice.
+This is a surefire way to make someone feel a nuisance, or unheard.
 Again, just listen.

 7. Drop the solutions, too.